 Q: What is your favourite country so far?

 A: We don’t have a clear answer for that one.
 Each country is beautiful in its own way and has something to offer.
-However, the ones that stick in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia, Mexico, Italy, Cuba, and Iran.
+However, the ones that stand out in our minds the most are: Thailand, India, Indonesia, Egypt, Mozambique, Turkey, China, Mongolia, Mexico, Italy, Cuba, and Iran.

 Q: What are the weirdest things you’ve eaten on your travels?

-A: Scorpion, maggot, toad, duck’s blood, cow stomach and ox tongue.
+A: Scorpion, maggot, toad, horse meat, duck’s blood, cow stomach and ox tongue.

 Q: Where do you sleep?

-A: We always go for a guesthouse/hostel/hut or some sort of accommodation that is cheap, has a funky vibe and lots of other like-minded backpackers around.
+A: We typically go for a hotel/guesthouse/hostel/hut or some sort of accommodation that is unique, and if possible, eco-friendly and locally owned.

-We’ve slept on plenty of planes, trains, cars and buses.
+We’ve also slept on plenty of planes, trains, cars and buses.

 We’ve had to embrace the dorm room a few times when there were no other options, but when we’re in hostels, we always go for private rooms.
-We find regular hotels to be boring.

 Q: Have you ever been worried about your safety?